mmccoy-01/mmccoy-01.github.io/_posts/2026-03-09-what-40-books-taught-me-about-doing-a-phd.md

 ---
 date: 2026-03-09 20:00:00
 layout: post
-title: What 40 Books Taught Me About Doing a PhD
+title: What 50+ Books Taught Me About Doing a PhD
 subtitle: 🎓 On research, ambiguity, writing, and the slow process of learning how to critically think.
-description: During the first year of my PhD program, I read nearly forty books about how to navigate doctoral research.
+description: During the first year of my PhD program, I read over fifty books about how to navigate doctoral research.
 This essay distills the most valuable lessons they offered—about writing, ambiguity, rejection, mentorship, and the psychological realities of research.
 It’s less a guide to “doing a PhD” and more a reflection on what the process actually teaches you once you’re inside it.
 image: https://res.cloudinary.com/dtf8hxbjn/image/upload/v1773100007/What%2040%20Books%20Taught%20Me%20About%20Doing%20a%20PhD/1_weceqi.jpg
 optimized_image: https://res.cloudinary.com/dtf8hxbjn/image/upload/t_w380/v1773100007/What%2040%20Books%20Taught%20Me%20About%20Doing%20a%20PhD/1_weceqi.jpg
 category: tips